Day of Atonement (film)

-Day of Atonement (original French title:Le Grand Pardon II) is a 1992 127-minute longer sequel to film Le Grand pardon, film directed by Alexandre Arcady starring Roger Hanin, Richard Berry, Gérard Darmon and Jill Clayburgh.
+Day of Atonement (original French title:Le Grand Pardon II) is a 1992 127-minute long sequel to film Le Grand pardon, film directed by Alexandre Arcady starring Roger Hanin, Richard Berry, Gérard Darmon and Jill Clayburgh.
 The film also features famous American film stars Christopher Walken and Jennifer Beals.
 Filming locations include: Miami, Florida, United States and France.

 Plot

 Raymond Bettoun is released after 10 years in prison to come to his family in Miami, FL for his grandson Alexander's bar-mitzvah.
 His son, Maurice is a banker.
 Raymond soon finds out Maurice in laundering drug money.

 Raymond's nephew Roland lives in an island with his assistant Joseph.
 He is pulling the strings, stealing from Maurice's bank.
 Rolands brother Eli is planning to go away with Roland after he testify's again Maurice later on in the film.

 Maurice comes into contact with drug lord Pasco Meisner who wants to be part of the same mob family as him.
 But Maurice's plan goes horribly wrong when members of his real family & drug family are all being killed off or kidnapped by Pasco & his assistant Verdugo, all when Roland too is trying to get Maurice killed to inherit the money from Maurice's bank.